Close

 Our aim is to make all of our new students feel welcome, safe and confident from the beginning of what we hope will be some of the best years of their lives.

 Transition, whether it is joining a new school, starting a new job, or moving house, etc..., is always a daunting time.
 For this reason, we spend a lot of time managing the transition process as we realise how important it is for you to feel confident and secure when starting a new school.
-To assist with the transition, we have a dedicated team led by Mr Pomeroy (Assistant Headteacher) and Miss Morris (SENCo).
+To assist with the transition, we have a dedicated team led by Mr Pomeroy (Assistant Headteacher) and Ms Woodward (SENCo).

 At RBA, you will have the opportunity to enjoy a wide range of subjects and activities.
 We offer academic rigour – where you will be challenged to achieve the very best GCSE and A Level grades, go on to further education or apprenticeships and, ultimately, developing rewarding careers.